rstacks/n00bzCTF2024-writeup/README.md

 I was the sole member of team Boy Wonder.
 I scored **2622** points in total and finished **311th out of 967** teams (that solved at least one challenge).

 ![Results and solves image](results.png)

+*Writeup for the "Sanity Check" challenge not included.